 - For a Mexican Inspired dinner, go with this Flank Steak Stir Fry and a side of Mahatma® White Rice.

 - To experience Cuba in a meal, try one of its national dishes: Ropa Vieja with Rice.

 - Get a taste of Argentinian flavors and surprise your guests in your next get together by putting together this easy Spicy Beef and Chimichurri Rice Dip.
 Serve with plantain chips to add more latin inspired foods to your spread.

 Seafood also made its way to the culinary goodies of Latin America.
 Camaráo na Moranga is a Brazilian dish you want to keep in your back pocket for an amazing entree!
 It consists of a creamy shrimp stew served inside a pumpkin – serve over a bed of Mahatma® Brown Rice for a hearty dinner experience.

 5. Pantry Sweets

-Stock your pantry with your favorite Mahatma® Rice variety, a few cans of evaporated, condensed or coconut milk, and you’ll always be just a few steps (and eggs) away from an array of custards, puddings, and flans for when the sweet cravings hit.
+Stock your pantry with your favorite Mahatma® Rice variety, and you’re well on your way to quick and simple dessert!
+WIth our arroz con leche recipe, you’ll get that creamy classic!
+Or, keep a few cans of evaporated, condensed or coconut milk on hand — then you’ll just be just a few steps (and eggs) away from an array of custards, puddings, and flans when the sweet cravings hit.
 If you want to try true Latin inspired desserts, our Tres Leches Rice Pudding and Cajeta Rice Pudding are the absolute go to!

 For a delicious treat to cool off, Mexican-style Horchata is actually quite simple, made with a few pantry staples like milk or water and Mahatma® White Rice.
 Given its popularity, it’s also quite versatile.
 Add a caffeine boost with Cafe Horchata or make it into a family-friendly summer Horchata Ice Cream.